brucerun42195/aws-networking-workshop/README.md

 ![Deployment Diagram](images/tunnelstatus.jpg)

-* Type **show ip bgp** to verify the routing information from 10.1.0.0/16, 10.10.0.0/16 and 10.20.0.0/16 is exist and the **Next Hop** is 169.254.100.1 and 169.254.200.1.
+* Type **show ip bgp** to confirm the routing entries 10.1.0.0/16, 10.10.0.0/16 and 10.20.0.0/16 are exist, and the **Next Hop** is 169.254.100.1 and 169.254.200.1.

 ![Deployment Diagram](images/bgproute.jpg)

-Back to Site-to-Site Connections console, select the connection you created for this lab and view the **Tunnel Details**.
+Back to Site-to-Site VPN Connections console, select the connection you created for this lab and view the **Tunnel Details**.
 There are two tunnels you will see and each tunnel has 1 BGP route.

 ![Deployment Diagram](images/s2sbgproute.jpg)